When crashes occur on Arizona roads, they can tie up traffic for hours.

 into the HOV lane.

-Once that crash happened, traffic was slowed down because of resulting
+Once that crash happened, traffic was slowed down because of the resulting

 congestion.
 Another SUV was then rear-ended by a motorcyclist.
 That motorcyclist,